This feature requires Author user level or higher and is part of paid features.

 - Locate your template, and click the Edit button.

-- Click Preview and Test in the upper-right of the screen, and select Run Inbox Inspection from the drop-down menu.
+- Click the Preview and Test drop-down menu in the upper-right corner, and choose Run Inbox Inspection.

 Run an Inspection-Only Campaign

-On the Campaigns page, you can choose an Inbox Inspection campaign type.
+To create a new Inbox Inspection campaign, follow these steps.
 This campaign type can only be used to test a campaign and cannot be used for sending.
-To create an inspection-only campaign:

 Create Campaign drop-down menu, and choose